embear/logger/README.markdown

 `logger()` call is higher than the level of the according ID *AND* the severity is higher than the level of the output.

+When logger is compiled with `LOGGER_FORCE_FLUSH` defined it forcibly flushes every stream after every output.
+This will produce horribly bad performance but might be helpful to debug aborting programs.

 Example
 -------